Minnesota Air National Guard: History

 The Militia Act of 1903 established the present National Guard system, units raised by the states but paid for by the Federal Government, liable for immediate state service.
 If federalized by Presidential order, they fall under the regular military chain of command.

 On 1 June 1920, the Militia Bureau issued Circular No.1 on organization of National Guard air units.
-Following that announcement, the Assistant Adjutant General for Minnesota, Lt Col William Garis, met with T. Glenn Harrison, a reporter, and Ray S. Miller, a First World War pilot, to discuss plans for a Minnesota National Guard aviation unit.
+Following that announcement, the Assistant Adjutant General for Minnesota, Lt Col William Garis, met with T. Glenn Harrison, a reporter, and Raymond S. Miller, a First World War pilot, to discuss plans for a Minnesota National Guard aviation unit.
 With the backing of the Minnesota Adjutant General, Brig.
 Gen. Walter Rhinow, Harrison and Miller formed, on paper, the 109th Squadron, a unit without Federal status.
 In addition to Rhinow, the initiative had high-level backing in the form of Minnesota Governor Joseph Burnquist.

 On 26 September 1920, encouraged by Governor Burnquist, Brig.
 Gen. Rhinow, Lt.
 Col. Garis, and now Captain Ray Miller set out in a rented Curtiss Oriole from St. Paul to Washington DC to lobby the Militia Bureau and the Army Air Service to create an aviation arm for the National Guard.
 The unprecedented journey took eight days, the trio landing on October 2.
 In meetings with various military officials, including Brig.
 Gen Billy Mitchell, then assistant chief of the Air Service, the trio evoked interest and garnered support for Minnesota National Guard aviation.
 Seemingly as a result, on 17 January 1921 the 109th Squadron was federally recognized, the first National Guard flying unit to achieve such status post-war.
 The unit was redesignated the 109th Observation Squadron on 25 January 1923.

 The 116th Observation Squadron was ordered into active service on 10 February 1941 as part of the buildup of the Army Air Corps prior to the United States entry into World War II.
 The squadron was sent to Europe, initially flying the Supermarine Spitfire Mk.V, and later reconnaissance missions with the North American F-6 Mustang.
 During the Korean War Minnesota's Air Guard was also activated, contributing pilots to active wings in Korea.